How to Get a Plumber License in North Dakota

 Last updated: March 1, 2026

 North Dakota is a market influenced by energy sector employment and steady growth in Fargo, making it an excellent place to start a career as a plumber.
-Whether you're looking for a career change or entering the workforce for the first time, obtaining your plumber license in North Dakota is a structured process overseen by the North Dakota State Plumbing Board.
+Licensing in North Dakota is overseen by the North Dakota State Plumbing Board.
+The process does not require any pre-license education hours.
+You'll need to pass the North Dakota Journeyman Plumber Exam (administered by State-administered) with a score of at least 70%.

-North Dakota requires just 0 hours of pre-license education — one of the lowest requirements in the nation.
+North Dakota does not require any pre-license education hours.
 The total cost is relatively affordable at $150 to $400, including education, application, and exam fees.
 Most aspiring plumbers complete the entire process in 4-8 weeks, depending on how quickly they move through the coursework and exam preparation.

 | Requirement | Details |